How to Create Heatmaps in Excel [4 Short Steps]

 One of the examples of a heatmap can be the visual representation of COVID-19 cases being registered globally.
 The following map shows the geographic distribution of the cumulative number of COVID-19 cases reported per 100,000 people worldwide.
-Darker shades of orange denote most affected countries, and the light yellow hues indicate the opposite.
+Darker shades of orange denote the most affected countries, and the light yellow hues indicate the opposite.

-Creating a Heatmap in Excel
+Creating a heatmap in Excel/Google Sheets

-Step 1: Enter Data
+Step 1: Enter data

-Step 2: Select the Data
+Step 2: Select the data

 Select the dataset for which you want to generate a heatmap.
 In this case, it would be B2 through D19.

-Step 3: Use Conditional Formatting
+Step 3: Use conditional formatting

-Go to Home, click on Conditional Formatting and select Color Scales.
+If you are using Excel, go to “Home”, click on “Conditional Formatting”, and select “Color Scales”.
 The color scale offers quite a few options for you to choose from to highlight the data.

 Note: Use a color scheme that best matches your data interpretation needs.

-Step 4: Select the Color Scale
+Step 4: Select the color scale

 Once you select a color scale, you’ll see a heatmap as shown below: